|Click to enlarge © Günther Schmida/Museums Victoria CC BY-NC-SA 3.0 AU - License|

-Endangered, Listed under the Victorian Flora & Fauna Guarantee Act
+Vulnerable, Listed under the Victorian Flora & Fauna Guarantee Act

 Large trout cod typically inhabit deep holes, smaller fish beneath and amongst boulders and other cover.
 Often found in fast flowing water over bedrock, boulder and sand substrates and amongst heavy cover in faster water than for Murray cod.
 Highly territorial and aggressive towards other fish including its own species.

 Once relatively common throughout a large part of the Murray-Darling system, now reduced to two breeding populations in the wild - the Murray River from Yarrawonga downstream to the Barmah Forest and a translocated population in Seven Creeks near Euroa in Victoria.
 Being re-stocked as part of the trout cod recovery plan with fish bred by New South Wales and Victorian Fisheries and by Native Fish Australia (Victoria).

 Although originally there was considerable overlap in range between the two species, trout cod generally prefer cooler and faster water than Murray cod.
 Recent historical research into the past range of trout cod has shown that although there were very rare captures of trout cod as far down stream as Mildura, these were exceptional and by the early decades of the twentieth century this fish was no longer found so far downstream.
 Moving upstream to Swan Hill, trout cod were becoming more common and in waters upstream of Albury/Wodonga trout cod became the dominant species in foothill and upland waters.
 Historical records from anglers and other sources, backed up by photographic and documentary evidence, is being collated as this is written in mid 2007.